sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Understand more about the Automatic Tuning processes in Azure SQL</b></p>

-Automatic tuning in Azure SQL is a great feature that analyzes your workload and gives recommndations on configuration changes you can make to improve performance.
+Automatic tuning in Azure SQL is a great feature that analyzes your workload and gives recommendations on configuration changes you can make to improve performance.
 In this video, you are given an overview of the feature.

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>